jupyter-lsp/jupyterlab-lsp/README.md

 In addition, if you wish to use javascript, html, markdown or any other NodeJS-based language server you will need to have appropriate NodeJS version installed.

+> Note: Installation for JupyterLab 2.x requires a different procedure, please consult the documentation for the extension [version 2.x][version 2.x docs].

 ## Installation

 > For more extensive installation instructions, see the [documentation][installation-documentation].